A new tool by Google is to test and give you the recommendation to improve performance, SEO, security, best practices, and accessibility.

 What metrics are tested by Google Lighthouse?

 There are more than 75 metrics it tests and gives you overall scoring.
-Some of the following popular one you might be interested in as a site owner, SEO analyst, webmasters.
+You might be interested in some of the following popular ones as a site owner, SEO analyst, and webmaster.

 - Performance – time to interactive, latency, speed index, resources optimization, TTFB, asset delivery, scripts execution time, DOM size, etc.